HOW TO BUILD A YURT

 Some 'blueprint' yurt drawings of a 25' yurt with 5' wall.
 Zoom in to see details.

--- If you send me a photo of yourselves living inside your completed yurt, I will give you a full refund for the cost of these patterns!
+Later, send me a photo of you living inside your yurt, I will give you a full refund.